 Market pay levels are one of many elements used by the Company to maintain competitive pay opportunities for our Executive Officers.
-For the design of the Company's fiscal year 2024 executive compensation program, in January 2023, the Compensation Committee approved a peer group of 23 national companies in the building products, homebuilding, and related industries for the purposes of benchmarking total compensation for our Executive Officers.
+For the design of the Company's fiscal year 2025 executive compensation program, the Compensation Committee approved a peer group of 21 national companies in the building products, homebuilding, and related industries for the purposes of benchmarking total compensation for our Executive Officers.
 The peer group companies were analyzed and recommended by our independent compensation consultant and our Compensation Committee approved the peer group set forth below.
-The Compensation Committee considered a two year comparison of CEO compensation for the peer group in order to account for any statistical outliers in benchmarking decisions.
+The Compensation Committee considered companies with similar revenue and market cap positions to Cavco and sought to place Cavco at approximately the peer group median.
 We believe that this peer group provides a meaningful composite of companies in similar industries, in various stages of growth, to establish an appropriate benchmark comparison for Cavco.

 American Woodmark Corporation

 Apogee Enterprises, Inc.

 Armstrong World Industries, Inc.

 Beazer Homes USA, Inc.

 Century Communities, Inc.

 Dream Finders Homes, Inc.

 Ethan Allen Interiors, Inc.

 Green Brick Partners, Inc.

 Gibraltar Industries, Inc.

-Hooker Furnishings Corporation

 Installed Building Products, Inc.

 Landsea Homes Corporation